-Contributors Peter Parshall, Daphne Barbour, Shelley Sturman, Elizabeth Steele, Flemming Friborg, Édouard Kopp, Josephine Nielsen-Bergqvist, Walter Sicker
+Author: Line Clausen Pedersen Contributors: Peter Parshall, Daphne Barbour, Shelley Sturman, Elizabeth Steele, Flemming Friborg et al

-Bringing fresh insights by using cutting-edge technology and scientific analysis to re-examine and re-interpret the works and reveal the hidden secrets of Degas’ methods, this lavishly illustrated retrospective is an essential new insight in to the work of a titan of both Impressionist and realist art.
+Bringing fresh eyes to Degas' work, using cutting-edge technology and scientific analysis to re-examine, reinterpret and reveal the hidden secrets of the artist's methods, this lavishly illustrated retrospective provides an essential insight into the oeuvre of a titan of both Impressionist and realist art.

-Famous as he is for his ballet dancers, Degas needs no further introduction, but taken in its entirety his work contains more than the colourful tulle-clad female figures.
-Degas’ approach to art is highly individual, ambitious and consistent.
+Famous for his ballet dancers, Degas needs no introduction—but taken in its entirety, his work contains more than colourful tulle-clad female figures.
+Degas’ approach to art is highly individual, ambitious and consistent throughout his career.

 Through his practice and involvement in the Impressionist movement, Degas altered both the political and aesthetic premises for painting.
-Degas placed himself as the latest in a line of great masters, consciously working and thinking in ways which made him the heir to—and successor to the throne of—the truly great art which endures beyond its own era.
-He was a master of both tradition and progress—and this is why his oeuvre occupies an enormously important position in the narrative of the painting of our own time.
+His unique methodology guaranteed him a place in the line of great masters, consciously working and thinking in ways that made him the heir to—and successor to the throne of—the kind of truly great art that endures beyond its own era.
+He was a master of both tradition and progress, and this is why his work occupies such an important position in the narrative of painting in our own time.

-Rather than a desire to bring to light a “complete” account of the artist’s oeuvre, Degas’ Method is an extensive retrospective that stages and presents the synergy that exists between the works.
+Rather than a desire to bring to light a 'complete' account of the artist’s oeuvre, Degas’ Method is an extensive retrospective that stages and expands upon the synergy between his works.